h2zero/NimBLE-Arduino/src/nimble/README.md

 that completely replaces the proprietary SoftDevice on Nordic chipsets.
 It is part of [Apache Mynewt project](https://github.com/apache/mynewt-core).

-Features highlight:
+Feature highlight:
-  - Support for 251 byte packet size
+  - Support for 251 byte packet size.
   - Support for all 4 roles concurrently - Broadcaster, Observer, Peripheral and Central
   - Support for up to 32 simultaneous connections.
   - Legacy and SC (secure connections) SMP support (pairing and bonding).
   - Advertising Extensions.
   - Periodic Advertising.
-  - Coded (aka Long Range) and 2M PHYs.
+  - Coded (a.k.a.
+Long Range) and 2M PHYs.
   - Bluetooth Mesh.

 ## Supported hardware